redstone-finance/redstone-docs/docs/introduction.md

 - There are [3 different ways](./smart-contract-devs/how-it-works.md#3-ways-to-integrate) to integrate our service tailored to your needs
 - We provide feeds for more than [1000 assets](https://app.redstone.finance/#/app/tokens) integrating [~50 data sources](https://app.redstone.finance/#/app/sources)
 - We are present on [20+ chains](https://showroom.redstone.finance/)
-- RedStone has been supporting DeltaPrime Alpha since March 2022 and has been live on mainnets since January 2023.
+- RedStone has been supporting [DeltaPrime](https://deltaprime.io/) since March 2022 and has been live on mainnets since January 2023.
 Our code was audited by multiple security experts including ABDK, Peckshield and L2Beat Co-Founder.
 - RedStone was a launch partner for [DeltaPrime](https://deltaprime.io/) on Avalanche and delivered data feeds not available anywhere else.
 Thanks to that DeltaPrime became the top 3 fastest growing dApps according to DefiLama.

 <a href="https://raw.githubusercontent.com/redstone-finance/redstone-docs/main/static/img/redstone-architecture-simple.png">